-At June 30, 2003, we have certain stock-based employee compensation plans.
+At September 30, 2003, we have certain stock-based employee compensation plans.
 We account for these plans under the recognition and measurement principles of Accounting Principles Board Opinion No. 25, Accounting for Stock Issued to Employees, and related Interpretations.
 No stock-based employee compensation cost is reflected in the statement of operations when options granted under these plans have an exercise price equal to the market value of the underlying common stock on the date of grant.

-Prior to our merger with Temptronic Corporation ("Temptronic") in March 2000, Temptronic had granted certain non-qualified stock options to employees which had an exercise price below the estimated fair value of Temptronic's common stock at the date of grant.
+Prior to our merger with Temptronic Corporation ("Temptronic") in March 2000, Temptronic had granted certain non-qualified stock options to employees that had an exercise price below the estimated fair value of Temptronic's common stock at the date of grant.
 For these options, compensation cost, equaling the difference between the fair market value of the underlying stock and the cost to exercise the options, was recorded as deferred compensation at the date of grant.
 This cost was amortized to expense as the options vested.
-Total compensation cost recognized for the quarters ended June 30, 2003 and 2002 was \$0 and \$6, respectively.
-Total compensation cost recognized for the six months ended June 30, 2003 and 2002 was \$0 and \$16, respectively.
+Total compensation cost recognized in each of the quarters ended September 30, 2003 and 2002 was \$0.
+Total compensation cost recognized for the nine months ended September 30, 2003 and 2002 was \$0 and \$16, respectively.